-All MCC police officers are police academy trained and certified by the Illinois Police Training and Standards Board.
-MCC officers enforce all Illinois State laws, regulations, and administrative rules on MCC Campus.
-The Police Department maintains a daily crime/incident log that is visible on its website at www.mchenry.edu/safety/ViewCrimeIncidentLog.asp.
-This document provides a listing of all crimes reported to campus police.
-The log is also available for review at the front counter of the police department upon request.
+All Campus Police Officers are police academy trained and certified by the Illinois Police Training and Standards Board.
+Campus Police may enforce all Illinois State laws, regulations, and administrative rules on MCC Campuses.
+The Campus Police Department maintains a daily crime/incident log that is visible on its website at:

+www.mchenry.edu/log/index.html

+This document provides a listing of all crimes reported to Campus Police.
+The log is also available for review at the front counter of the Police Department upon request.